 Underlord AI

-Descript’s newest feature is an AI assistant that can edit your video based on natural language instructions.
+Descript’s AI assistant can edit your video based on natural language instructions.
 Tell it to “tighten up the intro” or “add captions” and it handles it.
 Still evolving, but promising.

 What Descript Doesn’t Do Well

 Complex visual editing.
 If you need motion graphics, color grading, or intricate visual effects, Descript isn’t the tool.
-It’s built for spoken content, not cinematic productions.
+Use Adobe Premiere Pro, DaVinci Resolve, or Final Cut Pro for that.
+Descript is built for spoken content, not cinematic productions.

 Large projects can lag.
 Multi-hour recordings or projects with lots of media can slow down.
 For major productions, traditional editors handle scale better.